 Splitting up farms among large families ultimately results in farm holdings too small to be viable.
 But, building a biogas plant creates jobs for interested family members to take part in.
 Skilled staff are needed to operate the biogas process and their salaries can easily be met by the income from the biogas.

 This is a great way for a farming family to continue to grow with their financial stability assured across the generations.

 The first article below is from a UK perspective:

 Dairy Farmers Consider Selling Herds As Milk Price Row Rumbles On

 Personally, I would think it still to be a step too far to abandon milk production entirely in favour of AD and energy production.
 That’s because surely the price of milk paid to dairy farmers in the UK will rise back up again.

-But, most UK dairy farms are smaller than US farms and are simply not large enough to feed a big biogas plant, which big enough to provide economies of scale and pay the frequently high the upfront costs for the necessary power grid connections.
-We would therefore be surprised if they were to be numbered among the dairy farmers that consider selling herds.
+But, most UK dairy farms are smaller than US farms and are simply not large enough to feed a big biogas plant.
+A process plant big enough to provide economies of scale.
+And, pay the frequently high the upfront costs for the necessary power grid connections.
+We would therefore be surprised if the farmers of the UK will very often to be numbered among the dairy farmers that consider selling herds.